NoahB7/ComputerVisionFinal/README.md

 utils.py (line 328) reduce dimensions or something function arg name changed to axis

+"ground-truth-h5" files need to be renamed to "ground" in part_A and part_B for both train and test split

 Running the cells up to this point assumes that the data is in a folder named "data" (same one with the file paths to the images)